awsdocs/aws-organizations-docs/doc_source/services-that-can-integrate-artifact.md

 For information about the permissions needed to disable trusted access, see [Permissions required to disable trusted access](orgs_integrate_services.md#orgs_trusted_access_disable_perms)\.

+Only an administrator in the AWS Organizations management account can disable trusted access with AWS Artifact\.

-You can disable trusted access only by using the AWS Organizations console\.
+You can disable trusted access using only the Organizations console or tools\.

 AWS Artifact requires trusted access with AWS Organizations to work with organization agreements\.
 If you disable trusted access using AWS Organizations while you are using AWS Artifact for organization agreements, it stops functioning because it cannot access the organization\.
 Any organization agreements that you accept in AWS Artifact remain, but can't be accessed by AWS Artifact\.
 The AWS Artifact role that AWS Artifact creates remains\.
 If you then re\-enable trusted access, AWS Artifact continues to operate as before, without the need for you to reconfigure the service\.

 A standalone account that is removed from an organization no longer has access to any organization agreements\.

-On the Organizations side, you can disable trusted access by using either the AWS Organizations console, by running a AWS CLI command, or by calling an API operation in one of the AWS SDKs\.
+You can disable trusted access by using either the AWS Organizations console, by running an Organizations AWS CLI command, or by calling an Organizations API operation in one of the AWS SDKs\.

-**Important**
-We strongly recommend that where possible, you use the AWS Artifact console or tools to disable integration with Organizations so that AWS Artifact can perform any cleanup steps that it requires\.
-Proceed with these steps only if you can’t disable integration using the other service’s tools\.
-If you are the administrator of only AWS Organizations and not AWS Artifact, wait until the administrator of AWS Artifact tells you that they disabled integration with that service’s console or tools, and that any resources have been cleaned up\.

 ------
 #### [ Old console ]

-**To disable trusted service access**
+**To disable trusted service access using the Organizations console**

 1. Sign in to the [AWS Organizations console](https://console.aws.amazon.com/organizations)\.
 You must sign in as an IAM user, assume an IAM role, or sign in as the root user \([not recommended](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#lock-away-credentials)\) in the organization’s management account\.